bdwalton/inhibit-bridge/README.md

 # inhibit-bridge

-This is a little utility to bridge between dbus org.freedesktop.ScreenSaver Inhibit and UnInhibit messages to systemd's logind idle inhibits.
-The usecase is to provide environments like i3/sway a mechanism to inhibit the screensaver when browser and the like are playing video.
-This relies on other tools like swayidle respecting systemd's logind inhibits.
+This is a little utility to bridge between dbus org.freedesktop.ScreenSaver Inhibit/UnInhibit messages and systemd's logind idle inhibits.
+The usecase is to provide environments like i3/sway a mechanism to inhibit the screensaver when browsers and the like are playing video.
+It relies on other tools like swayidle to respect systemd's logind inhibits.

-It provides a visual indicator in the status tray as to whether it is currently holding any inhibits.
+It provides a visual indicator in the status tray (if present) as to whether it is currently holding any inhibits.
 Green for none held, yellow for programmatic inhibits and red if there is a manual inhibit.
-Manual inhibits can be done via the menu on the status icon and thus there is no need for (eg) waybar's idle_inhibitor module.
-You must have a status tray listener available on dbus prior to startup or the status tray will not be displayed.
-Other functionality should continue to work.
+A manual inhibit can be placed via the menu available from the systray status icon.
+If not systray is present, the tool will still function but status won't be visible.

-inhibit-bridge handles SIGUSR1 by toggling the manual inhibit state.
-Using this, you can wire up hotkeys in sway/i3/whatever to change the inhibit state without the mouse.
+You can toggle inhibit-bridge's manual inhibit state by sending SIGUSR1.
+This allows you to wire up hotkeys in sway/i3/whatever to change the inhibit state without the mouse.

-inhibit-bridle will heartbeat check peers that have requested inhibits so that we don't end up in a state where a program crash leads to permanently inhibited screensaver/idle behaviour.
+inhibit-bridle will heartbeat check peers that have requested programatic inhibits so that it doesn't leave the machine in an uninhibited state in the case where the requesting peer program has crashed.

 It works with recent versions of both Chrome, Firefox and vlc.
 In Firefox, you may need to enable dom.wakelock.enabled in about:config so that dbus messages